temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [payload input](#options-set-for-payload-input).
 Includes options set for [workflow reference](#options-set-for-workflow-reference).

-### temporal workflow reset: Move a Workflow Execution to an older history point
+### temporal workflow reset: Move Workflow Execution history point

 Reset a [Workflow Execution](/workflows#workflow-execution) so it can resume from a point in its [Event History](/workflows#event-history) without losing its progress up to that point:

 ```
 temporal workflow reset \